 - Season to taste with a squeeze of lemon juice, salt and pepper.

-- Divide the pasta between bowls and garnish with the lemon and parsley topping.
+- Divide the pasta between bowls garnished with the lemon and parsley topping.

-- Serve any remaining lemon wedges on the side for squeezing over.
+- Serve any remaining lemon wedges on the side.